Author has written 7 stories for Harry Potter, and Stargate: SG-1.

 Name: Paul M.

 Sex: Yes, please! :)

 Home: Is where the heart is.
-And, at the moment, that's in Australia's capital, Canberra.
-(No, numbnuts, NOT Sydney.)
+And, at the moment, that's now in Perth, Western Australia (After recently moving back from Canberra)

 Best side for pics: Backside.

 This is my owl, Brutus, stooping - Fear Him!

 Alrighty!
 So, who is this bloke who tends to write epics for stories?
 Well, I'm a public relations professional - with a degree in it, an' everyfing!